Wisembly/ExcelAnt/README.md

 }
 ```

-Now to export your Workbook, you need to create a Writer :
+Now, to export your Workbook, you need to create a Writer :

 ```php
 use ExcelAnt\Adapter\PhpExcel\Writer\Worker\StyleWorker,